pat-marty/the-local-ibex-source/content/en/docs/hiking/piz_chavalatsch.md

     <em>The snow was quite a bit deeper on this side of the mountain.</em>
 </p>

-There isn't much in the way of elevation change across the ridge which made this part of the hike a welcome change from the steady ascent up to the top of the Piz Chavalatsch.
+There wasn't much in the way of elevation changes across the ridge which made this part of the hike a welcome change from the steady ascent up to the top of the Piz Chavalatsch.
 We had an incredible view into Switzerland in the west and Italy in the east.

 <p align="center">
     <img src="IMG_6343.JPG" alt="" class="landscape">